PavanGangireddy/frontend-content-boilerplates/README.md

 ### Tips to Keep in Mind (TODO: 7.Add Tips if any specific to this project)

 - All components you implement should go in the `src/components` directory.
-- Dont change the component names as those are the files being imported into the tests.
+- Dont change the component folder names as those are the files being imported into the tests.
 - The Icons used in this section are Font Awesome Icons.
 Find them here.
 - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.